mike42/gfx-php/docs/user/formats.rst

   $tux -> write("tux.bmp");

-This library will currently output BMP files as 24-bit uncompressed RGB files.
+This library will currently output BMP files using an uncompressed 24-bit RGB representation of the image.

 Netpbm Formats
 ^^^^^^^^^^^^^^